7zx/overload/README.md

   <h2> ❔ How To Use</h2><br>
 </div>

-Once the application has been opened, choose the attack method (HTTP or Slowloris), for how long the attack will take over (in seconds), how many threads (or sockets) will attack the target, if the attack will use public global proxies (HTTP only) for IP spoofing, the sleep time of the sockets (Slowloris only), and the target URL itself.
+Once the application has been opened, choose the attack method (HTTP or Slowloris), for how long the attack will take over (in seconds), how many threads (or sockets) will attack the target, if the attack will use public global proxies for IP spoofing, the sleep time of the sockets (Slowloris only), and the target URL itself.
 <br>

 HTTP GET Attack Example: